 You will not need to submit evidence of qualifications if you are sponsored by a higher education provider (HEP) with a track record of compliance, or if you are a low risk national.

-This will be the case for most scholars unless you are attending JCA London Fashion Academy.
-If you have a CAS from JCA London Fashion Academy, which is a Student Sponsor without a track record of compliance, you must submit the qualifications that your university has listed on your CAS under 'Evidence used to obtain offer'.
+If you have a CAS from a Student Sponsor without a track record of compliance, you must submit the qualifications that your university has listed on your CAS under 'Evidence used to obtain offer'.
 If this information is not listed in the CAS statement, ask your university for details.
 You do not need to submit the originals of these documents.
 If you submit any certificates or transcripts which are not in English (or Welsh), you must also include a translation of each.